MontanaFlossCo/Flint/README.md

 }
 ```

-This type safety makes it painful to ignore the situations where a feature may not be available, and prevents confusing an always-available feature with one that isn’t.
+This type safety deliberately makes it painful to ignore the situations where a feature may not be available, and prevents confusing an always-available feature with one that isn’t.
+Your code that performs actions of conditional features always needs to be prepared to do something reasonable in case the feature is not available.

-### Adding URL Routes

 The previous code samples only declare the actions and allow you to perform them.
-If an `ActionDispatchObserver` is registered, it will be able to do things when these actions are performed – such as tracking an analytics event for each action.
+Even at this level of simplicity, if an `ActionDispatchObserver` is registered, it will be able to do something whenever these actions are performed – such as emitting an analytics tracking event for each action.
 Flint provides such an observer called `AnalyticsReporting` which you can use to route analytics to whatever backend you use.

+### Adding URL Routes

-Using Flint’s Routes feature We can also add URL routes for any actions we like, and gain custom app URL scheme and universal link support with minimal effort.
-Editing the feature declaration, we just make these changes to the existing code:
+Using Flint’s [Routes](guides/routes.md) feature we can add URL routes for any actions.
+This gives us custom app URL scheme and universal link support with minimal effort.

+URL mappings are declared on the Feature, so that actions can be reused across features without fixing the mappings in the action.
+Editing the previous feature declaration, we can just add conformance to `URLMapped` and add an implementation of the `urlMappings` function to the existing code:

 ```swift
 /// Add the `URLMapped` conformance to get support for Routes